fncbook/fnc/book/localapprox/splines.md

 In the not-a-knot spline, the values and first three derivatives of the cubic polynomials $S_1$ and $S_2$ agree at the node $t_1$.
 Hence they must be the same cubic polynomial!
 The same is true of $S_{n-1}$ and $S_n$.[^nak] We could use these facts to eliminate some of the undetermined coefficients from our linear system of constraints.
 However, rather than rework the algebra we just append two more rows to the system, expressing the conditions

-[^nak]: This explains the name of the not-a-knot spline---for splines, "knots" are the points at which  different piecewise definitions meet.
+[^nak]: This explains the name of the not-a-knot spline—for splines, "knots" are the points at which  different piecewise definitions meet.

 ```{math}
 :label: splinenak